bhumo/WebServices-FrameWork/README.md

  2. Create an application in c:\tomcat9\webapps\ folder say, web-app-name
  3. To use the framework copy paste ** serviceJar.jar ** in the c:\tomcat9\webapps\web-app-name\WEB-INF\lib
  4. copy paste PDFGenrator in same folder as that of the newly created web-app
+ 5. copy paste .jar files from AdditionalJars in lib folder of WEB-INF (if you don't have gson and itext jars)

 # How To Use